Our Story & history

-Laszlo's Iron Skillet has survived a Flood, a Fire, and Forty Years in Business.
+Laszlo's Iron Skillet has survived a Flood, a Fire, and Fifty Years in Business.
 We strive each day to create unique, fresh, authentic foods for you to enjoy.
 Our history is rich, and we would love to be able to share more with you, so feel free to ask any questions you may have next time you are here for dinner.

 Wall Mural in entry, one of the pieces salvaged from the fire.
 Painted in 1998.
 Family Crest of the Molnar's with two of Hungary's most know wines the "Egri Bikaver also called Bulls Blood and the Kadarka.
 The Hungarian flag colors are displayed and the Coat of Arms.